Partner at AKD Lawyers

 Exceptions to the Rule

-At-fault driver was convicted of DWI/OWI Yes Full recovery allowed
+• The at-fault driver was convicted of DWI/OWI

-Victim was in a legally parked vehicle Yes Full recovery allowed
+• The victim was in a legally parked vehicle

 Insurance Options That Can Still Help

-Both of these coverages are optional in Louisiana but strongly recommended.
+Both of these coverages are optional in Louisiana, but they are highly recommended.
 They can also work alongside your health insurance to reduce out-of-pocket costs.

 Common Misconceptions & Out-of-State Drivers

-A common misunderstanding is that “No Pay, No Play” only limits non-economic damages, such as pain and suffering.
-In Louisiana, the law applies to both economic and non-economic damages up to the threshold amounts.
+A common misconception about the “No Pay, No Play” law is that it only limits non-economic damages, such as pain and suffering.
+In reality, it applies to both economic and non-economic damages.
+This means that uninsured drivers may be limited in their ability to recover costs related to medical bills, vehicle repairs, and other accident-related expenses.

 Practical Advice for Louisiana Drivers

-The best way to avoid the harsh consequences of “No Pay, No Play” is to maintain at least the state minimum coverage and preferably more.
-Higher limits and additional coverage options like UM/UIM and MedPay offer better protection.
+The best way to avoid the consequences of Louisiana’s “No Pay, No Play” law is to maintain at least the minimum required auto insurance coverage.

-Always keep your insurance documents accessible and current.
+Keep your insurance documents current and accessible.
 In the event of an accident, proof of insurance can be the deciding factor in whether you can recover damages.

 FAQs